 The best place to see the Northern Lights in the UK and when to see them

-The activity looks set to continue over the coming weeks, as expert on social media track a series of solar storms currently heading towards the Earth’s atmosphere.
+But future sightings are still possible.
 The sun is expected to reach its “solar maximum,” or the apex of its activity cycle, between January and October 2024.

 Despite their elusive nature, each year there are parts of the UK where you could catch colourful displays during the autumn and winter months.
 Britain is home to seven International Dark Sky Reserves – which make for undisturbed viewing.
 Here, we take a look at what causes this phenomenon and where and when you can enjoy their splendour.